Lyushen/CloudExam/resources/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which AWS service would a customer use with a static website to achieve tower latency and high transfer speeds?
+### Which AWS service would a customer use with a static website to achieve lower latency and high transfer speeds?

 - [ ] AWS Lambda.
 - [ ] Amazon DynamoDB Accelerator.